-Each candidate for the Post-Master's Certificate is required to pass a final oral comprehensive examination.
-The examination, administered by the student's advisory committee, includes content from the professional role in advanced nursing practice.
-Outcome characteristics of graduate nursing students are assessed.
+Each candidate for the Post-Master's Certificate is required to participate in a final exit interview conducted by a selected committee of faculty.
+The interview includes questions concerning the student's development in the advanced practice nursing role and recommendations for the improvement of the program.
+Outcome characteristics of graduate nursing student are assessed by both the committee members and the student.